Aliases for FUBP1 Gene

 GeneCards Summary for FUBP1 Gene

 FUBP1 (Far Upstream Element (FUSE) Binding Protein 1) is a Protein Coding gene.
-Diseases associated with FUBP1 include oligoastrocytoma.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and single-stranded DNA binding.
+Diseases associated with FUBP1 include oligodendroglioma and mouth disease.
+GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is KHSRP.

 UniProtKB/Swiss-Prot for FUBP1 Gene